-I’m a retired mathematician.
-When I was young, I believed math was important.
-But around the age of 55 I began to see what most people know by age ten: The most important questions contain no math at all.
+When I was young, I believed math was important, that math was the language of science, that math could explain everything.
+But around the age of 55 I began to see what most people know by age ten: The most important questions of our lives contain no math at all.
 For instance:

 - Climatologists use math to predict things like how fast the temperature will rise.
-But the really important question is, how can we get society to pay more attention to the climatologists, and implement policies that give our species a better chance of avoiding extinction?
+But the really important question is, how can we get society to listen to the climatologists?

 I’m about as far to the left as one can go.
 I’m an eco-anarcho-commie and a draft dodger, and proud of it.
 I’m a Lennonist — that’s not Vladimir Lenin, but rather John Lennon:

 Imagine all the people sharing all the world …”